Issa Pliyev: World War II

 At the start of the invasion of the Soviet Union, Pliyev commanded the 50th Cavalry Division (renamed 3rd Guards Cavalry Division).
-During early stages of operation Barbarossa the unit was sent under the command of the 30th army, being moved to the 22nd Army afterwards.
+During the early stages of Operation Barbarossa the unit was sent under the command of the 30th army, being moved to the 22nd Army afterwards.
 He later participated in two raids on the rear of Army Group "Center" during the Battle of Smolensk, under the command of Dovator.

 His unit participated in the Battle of Moscow and the Battle of Stalingrad.
 Pliyev served as 2nd in command under Lev Dovator who fought alongside Rokossovsky with the crucial 16th Army, holding the center defensive line of Moscow.
 In Soviet Union and Russia 28 Panfilov's men became a symbol of defense for propaganda.
-The cavalrymen of Dovator were however mainly forgotten, even though they held their line alongside Panfilovs men.
+The cavalrymen of Dovator were however mainly forgotten, even though they held their line alongside Panfilov's men.

 With Dovator killed in action and Belov promoted to army commander, Pliev was able to apply deep battle operations better than any other general, which would eventually make him the only Soviet cavalry personnel to be awarded two Heroes of the Soviet Union.
 His valuable experience serving directly under Lev Dovator while planning and fighting with the best especially in the early stages of the war made him stand out among others.
 When more tanks were added to the cavalry corps, Pliyev became the pioneer in the new cavalry mechanized groups who immediately proved themselves in battle, which made him well respected among his peers and soldiers.
 His forces, along with that of Pavel Belov, were considered the most successful cavalry units of the Battle of Moscow.

 During the Battle of Stalingrad, the horsemen proved themselves once again, as Pliyev's forces were the first to complete the encirclement of the German 6th Army, trapping 330,000 men inside the pocket.
 Issa would later command a cavalry-mechanized group consisting of 4th Guards Cavalry Corps and 4th Mechanized Corps during the Bereznegovatoye–Snigirevka Offensive along the Black Sea coast, as part of the 3rd Ukrainian Front under Army General Rodion Malinovsky.